-Jeff Buntin is the Debate Division Director of the NHSI and Debate Coach at Northwestern University.
+Jeff Buntin is the Associate Director of Debate at NHSI and Debate Coach at Northwestern University.
 During his nine years of teaching at the NHSI debate program, he has instructed hundreds of high school students in the craft of argumentation, the process of research, and the skills of championship-caliber debating.
 Students who have learned from Jeff during the summer have gone on to success at the highest levels of high school and college debate, reaching the late elimination rounds of nearly every major national tournament, the Tournament of Champions, and winning the National Debate Tournament.
 Jeff is particularly well known for research and argument-construction – if you want to develop the skills necessary to craft and deploy innovative, round-winning strategies, there is no one better with whom to work.

 Feedback from Jeff’s former students demonstrates the impact he has had on their development as debaters: